Culture of Brazil: Sports

 Football is the most popular sport in Brazil.
-Many Brazilian players such as Pelé, Ronaldo, Kaká, Ronaldinho, and Neymar are among the most well known players in the sport.
+Many Brazilian players such as Pelé, Ronaldo, Kaká, Ronaldinho, and Neymar are among the most well-known players in the sport.
 The Brazil national football team (Seleção) is currently among the best in the world, according to the FIFA World Rankings.
 They have been victorious in the FIFA World Cup a record five times, in 1958, 1962, 1970, 1994, and 2002.

 Basketball, volleyball, auto racing, and martial arts also attract large audiences.
-Tennis, handball, swimming, and gymnastics have found a growing sporting number of enthusiasts over the last decade.
-Some sport variations have their origins in Brazil.
+Tennis, surfing, skateboarding, swimming, and gymnastics have found a growing sporting number of enthusiasts over the last decades.
+Some sports variations have their origins in Brazil.
 Beach football, futsal (official version of indoor football), and footvolley emerged in the country as variations of football.

 In martial arts, Brazilians have developed capoeira, vale tudo, and Brazilian Jiu-Jitsu.
 In auto racing, Brazilian drivers have won the Formula One World Championship eight times: Emerson Fittipaldi in 1972 and 1974; Nelson Piquet in 1981, 1983, and 1987; and Ayrton Senna in 1988, 1990, and 1991.

 Brazil has undertaken the organization of large-scale sporting events: the country organized and hosted the 1950 FIFA World Cup, and the 2014 FIFA World Cup event.
 The circuit located in São Paulo, called Autódromo José Carlos Pace, hosts the annual Grand Prix of Brazil.

 São Paulo organized the IV Pan American Games in 1963, and Rio de Janeiro hosted the XV Pan American Games in 2007.
 Brazil also tried for the fourth time to host the Summer Olympics with Rio de Janeiro candidature in 2016.
 On October 2, 2009, Rio de Janeiro was selected to host the 2016 Summer Olympics, which was the first held in South America.